clfkenny/clfkenny.github.io/projects/kmeans_intro/index.md

 dev.off()
 ```

-    ## png
+    ## quartz_off_screen
     ##                 2

 ![](./images/plot1.png)

-Yes, there are indeed distinct clusters with various normal distributions!
-R already comes with a great built-in function `kmeans` that can compute clusters.
-However, for the sake of understanding, we'll hand-code a function that can compute the clusters as well as keep track of the data for each iteration to visualize the progress of the algorithm.
+Yes, there are indeed distinct clusters with various normal
+distributions!
+R already comes with a great built-in function `kmeans`
+that can compute clusters.
+However, for the sake of understanding, we’ll
+hand-code a function that can compute the clusters as well as keep track
+of the data for each iteration to visualize the progress of the
+algorithm.
 If this sounds confusing now, it will make sense in a bit.

 ``` r
 my_kmeans <- function(df, n_clusters){ # the function will take a dataframe and num clusters as input